Seamless Business Relocation

 2

-From One City to Another (Within Same ROC Jurisdiction)
+From One City to Another (Within Same ROC)

 If the company moves its registered office to a different city but within the same ROC jurisdiction and state, the procedure is slightly more formal.